carstenSpraener/cgV19/README.md

 While the old CodeGen had a very special model type (xml), __cgV19__ has a java meta model, that can be extended and created from nearly every type of data.

-With __cgV19__ comes a new plugin for MagicDraw.
-This plugin provides the UML-Model from inside MagicDraw in a DSL form supported by the cgV19-oom module.
-You can install the plugin inside of MagicDraw.
-It provides a REST-Service on Port 7000 and serves the model.
-The ModelLoader from the cgV19-oom-Module can read this model while MagicDraw is running.

 __cgV19__ comes with a plugin for gradle.
 You can add it to your build.gradle and the generator will run before the compile task starts.